Hypoplastic left heart syndrome

 During stages I and II, the child may still appear somewhat blue (cyanotic).

 Stage III, the final step, is called the Fontan procedure.
 The rest of the veins that carry blue blood from the body (the inferior vena cava) are connected directly to the blood vessels to the lungs.
 The right ventricle now serves only as the pumping chamber for the body (no longer the lungs and the body).
-This surgery is usually performed when the baby is 18 months - 3 years old.
-After this final step, the baby is no longer blue.
+This surgery is usually performed when the baby is 18 months to 4 years old.
+After this final step, the child is no longer cyanotic and has a normal oxygen level in the blood.

 Some patients may need more surgeries in their 20s or 30s if they develop hard to control arrhythmias or other complications of the Fontan procedure.

-In some hospitals, heart transplantation is considered a better choice than the three-step surgery process.
-However, there are few donated hearts available for small infants.
+Some doctors consider heart transplantation an alternative to the three-step surgery.
+But there are few donated hearts available for small infants.

 If left untreated, hypoplastic left heart syndrome is fatal.
 Survival rates for the staged repair continue to rise as surgery techniques and care after surgery improve.
 Survival after the first stage is more than 75%.